Goran Bregović

-A Sarajevo native, Bregović started out with Kodeksi and Jutro, but rose to prominence as the main creative mind and lead guitarist of Bijelo Dugme, widely considered one of the most popular and influential recording acts ever to exist in the Socialist Federal Republic of Yugoslavia.
-After Bijelo Dugme split up, he embarked on several critically and commercially successful projects, and started composing film scores.
+A Sarajevo native, Bregović started out with the bands Kodeksi and Jutro, but rose to prominence as the main creative mind and lead guitarist of Bijelo Dugme, widely considered one of the most popular and influential recording acts ever to exist in the Socialist Federal Republic of Yugoslavia.
+After Bijelo Dugme split up, he embarked on several critically and commercially successful solo projects, and started composing film scores.
 Among his better known film scores are three of Emir Kusturica's films (Time of the Gypsies, Arizona Dream and Underground).
 For Time of the Gypsies, Bregović won a Golden Arena Award at the Pula Film Festival in 1990, among other awards.
-He had also composed for the Academy Award-nominated film La Reine Margot and the Cannes-entered film The Serpent's Kiss.
+He has also composed for the Academy Award-nominated film La Reine Margot and the Cannes-entered film The Serpent's Kiss.

-Bregović, during his five-decade long career, has composed for critically acclaimed singers, including Sezen Aksu, Kayah, Iggy Pop, Šaban Bajramović, George Dalaras and Cesária Évora.
+During his five-decade career, Bregović has composed for critically acclaimed singers, including Sezen Aksu, Kayah, Iggy Pop, Šaban Bajramović, George Dalaras and Cesária Évora.

 Early life

-Born in Sarajevo, PR Bosnia-Herzegovina, FPR Yugoslavia to a Croatian father Franjo Bregović and Herzegovinian Serb mother Borka Perišić, Goran grew up with two younger siblings — sister Dajana and brother Predrag.
+Born in Sarajevo, PR Bosnia-Herzegovina, FPR Yugoslavia to a Croatian father Franjo Bregović and Serbian mother Borka Perišić, Goran grew up with two younger siblings—brother Predrag and sister Dajana.
 Their father was from the Croatian region of Prigorje, specifically Sveti Petar Čvrstec village near Križevci, while their mother was born in Virovitica to parents that had shortly before her birth arrived in the nearby village of Čemernica, settling there from the village of Kazanci near Gacko in East Herzegovina.

-Goran's maternal grandfather fought in the Royal Serbian Army at the Salonica front during World War I and as a reward received land in Slavonia where he soon moved his family.
+Goran's maternal grandfather fought in the Royal Serbian Army at the Salonica front during World War I and as a reward received land in Slavonia, where he soon moved his family.
+When the Second World War began, Goran's grandfather joined the Yugoslav Partisans, and his grandmother, two uncles, aunt and mother were taken to the Jasenovac concentration camp, where at the gate of the camp they were exchanged for some captured Germans.
+The family arrived in Serbia whilst his grandmother supported the children throughout the war by smuggling tobacco from Herzegovina.
+She jumped off the train before entering the Belgrade train station.
+Goran's maternal uncle was Serb priest and Chetnik leader Radojica Perišić (1906 - April 1945), one of the main leaders of the June 1941 uprising in eastern Herzegovina during World War II.
+During the war he was commander of the Chetnik Gacko Brigade, who were the first guerrilla force in Nazi-occupied Europe to liberate territory.
+Perišić was killed by the Ustaše in April 1945.